Doom-Utils/dsdoom/README.txt

 Installation
 ------------

-Simply extract the zip to the root of your favourite media device, dsdoom has been tested to work on M3:SD and GBAMP so far.
-Start dsdoom.nds in the manner used by your media device.
+Simply extract the zip to your favourite media device, dsdoom will now read files from the directory where you put dsdoom.nds when the launcher supports the argv protocol.
+For a launcher that supports argv and works on many devices see http://devkitpro.org/hbmenu.
 Select Standard Game from the initial menu to start a single player game.

 Controls are simple.